11 Reasons to Join the TSA

 Past Bulletins have included information on Manipulation under Anesthesia, Pondimin (fenfluramine hydrochloride), the Medicare policy on Monitored Anesthesia Care, and other areas of interest and concern.

 TSA's Statement of Policy regarding Scope of Practice for CRNA's, and "The Scope of Practice of Anesthesia" were published in 1996 and have been utilized by members throughout the State who are increasingly experiencing problems with scope of practice and hospital staff regulations.

 Many other items of interest appear in the current issue of the Bulletin, (available in the Members Only section of this site).

 CME Programsare offered at the Annual Meeting in September and the Interim Meeting held in conjunction with the Texas Medical Association's annual meeting held in the spring.

 Patient Information.
 You may refer patients to the TSA Website for ASA patient information brochures translated by the TSA and now available in both English and Spanish.

 Legislative and Legal Advocacy remain extremely important in maintaining constant vigilance and in preparing to defend patient safety by countering the efforts of CRNAs, advanced nurse practitioners and other non-physicians seeking to gain independent practice.

-Mr. Jaime Capelo and Kyle Janek, M.D., TSA Legislative Consultants and Mr. Clayton Devin, TSA Legal Counsel, join with TMA and ASA in educating Congress and State legislators on scope of practice issues and have thus far been successful in defeating these non-physician efforts.
+Bonnie Bruce, Director of Governmental Affairs; Mr. Jaime Capelo, TSA Legislative Consultant; Mr. Clayton Devin, TSA Legal Counsel join with TMA and ASA in educating Congress and State legislators on scope of practice issues and have thus far been successful in defeating these non-physician efforts.